Konjuhi/ai-assistance/README.md

 # AI Assistant App

-**AI Assistant** is a mobile application ,it includes Chat with Gemini, Image Generation, Language Translation.
+**AI Assistant** is a mobile application, which includes Chat with Gemini, Image Generation, and Language Translation.
 Users can register and log in to access their personalized AI features, manage their data, and make the most out of the intelligent services provided by the app.

 ## Features
 - **AI Chat with Gemini:** Engage in conversations with an AI assistant using Gemini integration.